almibe/weasel-template/README.md

 - `<$else>` - include the following block if no prior if or elseif block was included
 - `<$end if>` - closes the most recently opened if block
 - `<$each list as item>` - loop over the following template for each item in a list do nothing if data.list doesn't exist (throws exception if parameter isn't a list or if name given isn't unique in scope)
-- `<$each map as key value>` - loop over following template for each key value pair in a map do nothing if data.map doesn't exist (throws exception if parameter isn't a map or if names given aren't unique in scope)
 - `<$end each>` - closes the most recently opened each block
 - `<$include 'templateName' arg>` - include the following template and pass arg as the data model (arg is optional, if it isn't present then data is an empty object)